-Under the RHPA, delegation is the process by which a regulated health professional authorized to perform one of the controlled acts confers authority to someone - regulated or unregulated - who is not authorized to perform that controlled act.
+Under the RHPA, delegation is the process by which a regulated health professional authorized to perform a controlled act confers that authority to someone - regulated or unregulated - who is not authorized.
+Delegation may be conferred and established by order or by designation.

-Registrants of the CMRITO do not typically perform delegated acts, as most of the controlled acts they perform in their practice fall under the five authorized acts they have the authority to perform.
-However, on occasion, some registrants will accept delegation of a controlled act which is not one of the five authorized acts.
+Members of CMRTO do not typically perform delegated acts, as most of the controlled acts they perform in their practice fall under the five authorized acts they have the authority to perform.
+However, on occasion, some members will accept delegation of a controlled act which is not one of the five authorized acts.

-For example: communicating to an individual or their personal representative a diagnosis is not one of the controlled acts authorized to registrants of the CMRITO.
-However, registrants who perform procedures where pregnancy may be a contraindication may need to communicate pregnancy test results to their patient after performing a pregnancy test.
+For example: communicating to an individual or their personal representative a diagnosis is not one of the controlled acts authorized to members of CMRTO.
+However, members in the specialty of nuclear medicine may need to communicate the results of a pregnancy test to their patient after performing a pregnancy test.
+This is because pregnancy may be a contraindication for certain nuclear medicine procedures, due to the high risk to the fetus.